JuDFTteam/masci-tools/studentproject18w/README.md

     the BandPlot.
   * Ymin, Ymax: This control is used to limit the range energy range of the BandDOSPlot.
   * BandMin, BandMax: This control is used to limit the band range of the BandDOSPlot.
-  * Update, SaveButton: Update the BandDOSplot to the newly selected data by user.
+  * Update, SaveButton: Update the BandDOSPlot to the newly selected data by user.
 Save the the plot as a PDF on disk.
   * Exponential weight: The unfolding exponent for supercell calculations (see [report](./doc/report.pdf)).
 Value 0.0 means no unfolding.
 If the calculation is done with a unit cell, this control has no effect.
-  * Compare 2Characters: When a user wants to compare 2 characters, this button makes the BandPlot show the influence of each character to each eigenergy using a sequential (2** colormap.
+  * Compare 2Characters: When a user wants to compare 2 characters, this button makes the BandPlot show the influence of each character to each eigenergy using a sequential (2) colormap.
 The control is disabled if other than two characters are selected.
   * Ignore Atom group: This button allows an option to ignore the atom groups.

 Controls for the DOSPlot only:

-  * Select groups:
+  * Select groups: include selected atom groups in the DOS
-  * Interstitial: include the interstitial in the density of states
+  * Interstitial: include the interstitial in the DOS
-  * All characters: This button is used to get the data of all characters combined from the data file.
+  * All characters: include all characters in the DOS regardless of character selection.
+In the DOS CSV file, different input data is used (a summed column).

-The above explains the input to be given by user in Tab 1.
-After Update button is clicked, a BandPlot or BandDOS plot can be observed in Tab 2 and 3D atomic plot can be seen in Tab 3.
-Atleast one Atom Group, one Character, one Spin have to be selected.
-Ymin should be lessthan Ymax and similarly BandMin should be lessthan BandMax.
+After the Update button is clicked, a BandPlot or BandDOS plot is produced in Tab 2.
+A 3D atomic plot is produced in Tab 3.

+### Troubleshooting

+If the BandPlot is not visible:

+  * Check if the three input files (if any) are belonging to the same Fleur calculation and selected appropriately.
+  * Check if at least one Atom Group, one Character, one Spin is selected.
+  * Check if Ymin is less than Ymax and similarly BandMin is less than BandMax such that software is able to plot.

+Click on Update once again.
+If problem persists, restarting of the software would be last attempt for making it work.
+Please open an issue or contact the developers if the problem persists.

 ## Web Frontend

 ### Access

 The Web Frontend is a Jupyter Dashboard.
 It is in experimental state (no fileupload yet).
 You can try it out [here on Binder](https://mybinder.org/v2/gh/JuDFTteam/masci-tools/studentproject18ws?filepath=studentproject18w%2Ffrontend%2Fjupyter%2Fdemo%2Fbinder_demo.ipynb).
 You can run it locally (see developer section).
-If you have an [AiiDaLab account](https://aiidalab.materialscloud.org/hub/login): the dashboard is planned to be published as an app there.
+If you have an [AiiDaLab account](https://aiidalab.materialscloud.org/hub/login**: the dashboard is planned to be published as an app there.

 ### Usage

 Using the Dashboard should be self-explanatory to the domain user.
 Some tips:

+   * unlike the Desktop frontend, plot updates are instantaneous.
    * multi-selection boxes: use ctrl or shift to select multiple items.
    * slider values can also be typed into the adjoining text box.
    * should the app ever appear to get stuck, a reload/rerun will do the trick.
+   * unlike the Desktop Frontend, empty selections are impossible.

 # For Developers